.NET Memory Profiler Features

 - Wrapped unmanaged resource instances

-- Field values of the managed type instance (New!
-Including static field values.)
+- Field values of the managed type instance (including static field values.)

 - The target of weak references is presented as a reference to an instance, and is also presented as a field value.